Derryxu/RedNano/README.md

 # RedNano

-RedNano for detecting RNA m6A modification using nanopore direct RNA sequencing data.
-RedNano combines raw current signals and basecalling error features for detecting RNA m6A modification using nanopore direct RNA sequencing (DRS) data.
-RedNano designs different coding approaches and employs two different types of neural networks, bidirectional long short-term memory network and deep residual network, to capture information based on the unique characteristics of each feature.
-RedNano can accurately detect m6A modification sites at read and genome levels.
+RedNano is a deep-learning method that utilizes both raw signals and basecalling errors to detect m6A from Nanopore DRS reads.

 <img src="./RedNano.png" alt="RedNano" width=1000 height="whatever">